 Hence, the best method should be found, for which techniques and methods of decision making are used, so that any best alternative may be selected, out of various alternative methods or possibilities.

 Good planning cannot be formulated, and the good result is expected until alternative methods or courses of action are not developed.

 So, it is essential to find out possible alternative courses of action.

 5. Evaluating Alternative Courses of Action

-The fifth important step or stage of planning process is to evaluate alternative courses of action.
+The fifth important step or stage of the organizational planning process is to evaluate alternative courses of action.
 A planner should keep the following points into consideration while evaluating alternative courses of action.

 - This should be done by keeping the premises and goals, into consideration.